Chris Alexander (politician): 2015 election

 For the 2015 election, Alexander ran in Ajax, essentially the southern portion of his old riding.
 He faced Holland in a rematch.

 During the 2015 election campaign, Alexander was known for toeing the party line and accepted the position as front man on a number of highly charged and divisive issues.
-Many of these, notably the niqāb issue, were seen as key elements of the ultimate Conservative downfall.
+Many of these, notably the niqāb issue and the proposed "barbaric cultural practices" hotline, were seen as key elements of the ultimate Conservative downfall.
 Alexander often commented on these issues, in one case tweeting that "Niqab, hijab, burka, wedding veil—face coverings have no place in cit oath-taking!"

 On September 2, shortly after the start of the campaign, Alexander became embroiled in the Alan Kurdi affair when Alan's father Abdullah blamed Canadian immigration officials for his son's death.
 Kurdi stated they attempted to travel to Greece after Immigration Canada refused his asylum request.
 However, it was immediately noted that no official application had ever been made.
 In an appearance that night on a CBC News Network's Power & Politics panel discussion, Alexander defended the Harper Government's handling the Syrian refugee crisis.
 In response to a question where host Rosemary Barton wondered why the government had taken so long to act if the crisis had been going on for years, Alexander suggested the media was partially to blame for the crisis as they had ignored the issue.
 Calling it "the biggest conflict and humanitarian crisis of our time", he stated that journalists (including Barton) were responsible for not drawing enough attention to the issue and noting that it was the first time he had been on a Power & Politics panel discussion on the topic" Barton responded that Alexander's comments were "completely false", noting that the show had covered the events in Syria 32 times since 2011 and that Alexander himself had been involved in several of these segments.